doshprompt/angular-localization/README.md

 <p>{{ errorMessage | i18n:data }}</p>
 ```

-The filter also serves a special purpose use-case targeted at maximum compatibilty with other third party plugin modules, directives, components etc. where it is not possible to provide the parameters as a separate argument.
+The filter also serves a special purpose targeted at maximum compatibilty with other third party plugin modules, directives, components etc. where it is not possible to provide the parameters as a separate argument.
 In such a situation, the token is modified to have the substitution text params appended to it like so:

 ```js